Frequently Asked Questions for current and prospective EU students following the outcome of the EU referendum

 Please visit our country pages for tailored information on entry requirements and do not hesitate to send on any questions as they arise.

 Universities UK is a representative organisation for the UK's universities.
 The Brexit FAQ page available on their website has good information for prospective EU students.

 Will EU students still be able to study at UK universities?

-It has also been confirmed that current university students from the EU and those applying to courses starting in 2017/18 will not see any changes to their loan eligibility or fee status.
+It has been confirmed that current university students from the EU and those applying to courses starting in 2017-18 and 2018-19 will be eligible to pay the home fee rate and have access to Student Loans.
 This guarantee will apply for the full duration of the course, even if the course finishes after the UK has left the EU.

 Will tuition fees rise for EU students studying at UK universities as a result of Brexit?

 There will be no change to the tuition fee status of current EU students attending UK universities or those applying to courses at UK universities starting in 2017–18.

 It is important to remember that the UK will not leave the EU overnight – the negotiation process is expected to take up to two years, and this process will not begin until the UK triggers Article 50 of the Lisbon Treaty, formally signalling its intent to leave the EU.
 It is expected this will be triggered in the first quarter of 2017, meaning the UK is likely to leave the EU in 2019.
 EU students are entitled to pay the same fees as UK students while the UK remains a member of the EU.